 “If you’re feeling connected to someone you feel secure with and trust, this takes a huge load off your brain.”
 And: “Our most potent and efficient way of regulating emotional distress is to be connected with another person who you trust.” ~ Jon G. Allen, PhD, a psychologist and psychiatrist who has written extensively on the subject of attachment.

 So applying this insight to helping our children work through stressful situations, it makes sense that when we work to improve or better maintain the quality of connection with our child, the more comfort and reassurance our child may gain when feeling nervous or stressed.
 Planning ahead to have extra time to connect in a meaningful way on a day when our child is facing a challenge might result in them gaining the kind of support from us that gives them both more clarity about what’s needed in the situation, but even more importantly, truly builds up their inner strength and belief in themselves.
-When a child can trust that their parent is truly taking their fears or concerns seriously, they tend to then, and only then, gain comfort from the parent’s reassurances, and become more open to letting their parent problem solve with them.
+When a child can trust that their parent is truly taking their fears or concerns seriously, they tend to then, and only then, gain comfort from the parent’s reassurances, and become more open to letting their parent problem-solve with them.

 Children naturally resolve these feelings through talking, venting their anger (non-aggressively), crying, raging and also through play and laughter.
-Without the space to really share and feel heard with their complaints and fears, a parent’s well-meaning advice can add to a child’s fears and insecurities.
-In fact, the child may well hear advice as criticism “what you should do is … ” The child may worry that their parent thinks they’re not being brave enough, confident enough, independent enough, assertive enough, which only weighs a child down more.
+Without enough space to really share and feel heard with their complaints, apprehension or fears, a parent’s well-meaning advice can add to a child’s fears and insecurities.
+In fact, the child may well hear advice “what you should do is … ” as criticism.
+They may worry that their parent thinks they’re not being brave enough, confident enough, independent enough or assertive enough.
 Yet, when a child is feeling truly understood and also feeling their parent’s belief in them, this puts a child into growth mode.
 In growth mode, children tend to have a lot more both capacity to find the inner strength to assert themselves, be it with a friend, a sibling, teacher, relative or their parent.
 When feeling understood and cared for, children tend to have more capacity and motivation to hear and care about the perspective of others (depending on age of course), they tend to have more self-control and self-discipline, and are better able to manage and work through strong emotions like frustration, anger, fear, nervousness, disappointment or sadness.

 So much of the behaviour that signals a child needs help with their insecurities are often missed because we’re so conditioned to judge a child to be difficult or just looking for attention.
 Then with teenagers, who generally are dealing with huge amounts of stress and pressure in juggling so many relationships and needs, adults can expect rebellion and reactivity from them.
-Yet in my experience as a mother of two teens and counsellor who helps many families of teens, the 13 or 16 year old continues to need to feel secure in our non-judgmental emotional support and willingness to listen and engage just as the 3 or 6 year old does.
-And will truly seek the support they need when they can trust their feelings will be heard respectfully and sensitively without their parent either over reacting or under reacting.
+Yet in my experience as a mother of two teens and counsellor who helps many families of teens, the 13 or 16-year-old continues to need to feel secure in our non-judgmental emotional support and willingness to listen and engage just as the 3 or 6-year-old does.
+And will truly seek the support they need when they can trust their feelings will be heard respectfully and sensitively without their parent either overreacting or under-reacting.

-Managing our own worries and fears The parent whose feeling worried or anxious about a challenge or transition their child is navigating, may be unaware that when their child looks at them they’re seeing their apprehension and this can have a generally inhibiting effect on the child.
+The parent who’s feeling worried or anxious about a challenge or transition their child is navigating, may be unaware that when their child looks at them they’re seeing their apprehension and this can have a generally inhibiting effect on the child.
 When a parent is going through a particularly rough patch, without being mindful that they’re transferring their fears, their child can lose their confidence and security resulting in being more resistant, anxious or reactive.
 Parents who are more prone to anxiety need to work especially hard to be conscious of their stress levels, their facials and body language and work harder to both relieve their own inner conflict (preferably with support), but also maintain connection and engagement with their child, picking up on those questioning looks and meeting them with a quality of connection and engagement that helps the child feel both acknowledged for their concerns and also reassured.